 Recipients of federal financial assistance are required to take reasonable steps to provide LEP individuals with meaningful access to their programs, activities, and services (EO 13166).
 The following chart, although not exhaustive, illustrates activities and responsibilities that are required to adhere to LEP directives.
-The chart also outlines the responsibilities of the ADOT CRO and the various ADOT Program Areas.
+The chart also outlines the responsibilities of the ADOT ECR and ADOT Program Areas.

-Each program area will be responsible for conducting a Four-Factor Analysis and ensuring compliance with LEP requirements on a project-by-project basis.
-Quarterly, ADOT Program Area Title VI Liaisons will provide the CRO with documentation of Four-Factor Analysis conducted on a project-by-project basis.

-The CRO will conduct a secondary examination to ensure accuracy and consistency of the application of the Four-Factor Analysis, and provide feedback when necessary or as required.
-On a quarterly basis, the CRO will also analyze Four-Factor results to identify potential disparate impacts to be addressed with the program area.
-Lastly, the CRO will review all Civil Rights Title VI meeting summaries required to be submitted within two weeks by program areas who have convened a public meeting to ensure compliance with ADOT's LEP Plan.
+Each program area is responsible for conducting a Four-Factor Analysis and ensuring compliance with LEP requirements on a project-by-project basis.
+Quarterly, ADOT Program Area Title VI Liaisons will provide the ECR with documentation of Four-Factor Analysis conducted on a project-by-project basis.
+The ECR will conduct a secondary examination to ensure accuracy and consistency of the application of the Four-Factor Analysis, and provide feedback when necessary or as required.
+On a quarterly basis, the ECR will also analyze Four-Factor results to identify potential disparate impacts to be addressed within the program area.
+Lastly, the Title VI Program reviews all Civil Rights Title VI meeting summaries required to be submitted within two weeks by program areas that have convened a public meeting to ensure compliance with ADOT's LEP Plan.

-Activity Responsibility Title VI

-ADOT Division / Program Program

-1. Assessing and addressing the needs of eligible persons Х

-(Conduct a Four-Factor Analysis).

-2. Taking reasonable steps or ensuring that responsible Х

-steps are taken to ensure meaningful access

-3. Developing and implementing monitoring control Х Х

-mechanisms to ensure delivery of service and ongoing

-compliance

-4. Compliance, monitoring, and oversight Х Х

-5. Providing technical assistance and guidance Х

-6. Reporting accomplishments and goals Х Х
+Activity Responsibility ADOT Division / Program Title VI Program 1.
+Assessing and addressing the needs of eligible persons (Conduct a Four-Factor Analysis).
+Recommended table to be used: B16001 "language spoken at home by ability to speak English for population 5 years and over" from the 5 year American Community Survey.
+X 2.
+Taking reasonable steps or ensuring that responsible steps are taken to ensure meaningful access X 3.
+Developing and implementing monitoring control mechanisms to ensure delivery of service and ongoing compliance X Х 4.
+Compliance, monitoring, and oversight X Х 5.
+Providing technical assistance and guidance Х 6.
+Reporting accomplishments and goals X Х